SAIBA0011/ymapi/README.md

 });
 ```
-**Please note when creating a new member you must follow the API Precisely all capitalization should be as per the API Documentation referenced above**
+*Please note when creating a new member you must follow the API Precisely all capitalization should be as per the API Documentation referenced above*

+**More features coming soon, this package is still under heavy development**